Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-Now fix some~$\t$ such that~$r(\t)$ is rational.
+Recall that we denote by $c$ the point of the first intersection of the unstable separatrix of $P_\t$ with $\Sigma$; this point depends on $\t$ now: $c = c(\t)$.
+Fix some~$\t$ such that~$r(\t)$ is rational.
 By Theorem~\ref{thm:BPM}, the unstable separatrix of~$P_\t$ intersects the arc~$[a, b]\subset\Sigma$.
 This means that for some~$k\in\nn$ we have $f_\t^{k-1}(c) \in [a,b].$ Since $f_\t(x)$ is non-decreasing in $x$ and strictly increasing in~$\t$, we can conclude that $f_\t^{k-1}(c)$ is also strictly increasing in~$\t$.
 This means that for the chosen rotation number the separatrix crosses $[a, b]$ when~$\t$ belongs to some segment.
-The endpoints of the segment correspond to existence of loops (the unstable separatrix comes to~$a$ or~$b$), whereas the interior of the segment corresponds to Morse-Smale vector fields.
-In the neighborhood of the endpoints the rotation number is non-constant: indeed, when $f_\t^{k-1}(c)$ goes past, say, $b$ as $\t$ increases, it is no longer possible for the point~$c$ to have a periodic orbit of period $k$, so the rotation number has to change.
+The endpoints of the segment correspond to the presence of loops (the unstable separatrix comes to~$a$ or~$b$), whereas the interior of the segment corresponds to Morse-Smale vector fields.
+In the neighborhood of the endpoints the rotation number is non-constant.
+Indeed, when $f_\t^{k-1}(c)$ goes past, say, $b$ as~$\t$ increases, the point~$c$ can no longer be periodic with period~$k$, and there are no other periodic orbits of that period, because their existence would imply, by Theorem~\ref{thm:BPM}, that the field either is Morse-Smale or has a loop, but in both cases the point~$c$ would be periodic with the same period~$k$.
+Thus, the rotation number has to change when we go past the endpoint.